Copper Country: After the copper mining

 Popular tourist destinations include the cities of Copper Harbor, Houghton, and the Porcupine Mountains with Lake of the Clouds.
 Snowmobiling is very popular in the winter, and snowmobile trails are found in most areas.

 The Copper Country is largely rural, and much of it has been designated as state parks or similar designations.
 These include McLain State Park, Porcupine Mountains State Park, and the Copper Country State Forest.
 The Keweenaw National Historical Park includes several important sites relating to the area's copper-mining history.

-Institutions of higher education include Finlandia University in Hancock, founded in 1896 as Suomi College, and Michigan Technological University in Houghton, originally established in 1885 as the Michigan School of Mines.
-Finlandia University is affiliated with the Evangelical Lutheran Church in America, reflecting the spiritual heritage of the region's many Finnish immigrants.
+Institutions of higher education include the former Finlandia University in Hancock, founded in 1896 as Suomi College (closed in 2023), and Michigan Technological University in Houghton, originally established in 1885 as the Michigan School of Mines.
+Finlandia University was affiliated with the Evangelical Lutheran Church in America, reflecting the spiritual heritage of the region's many Finnish immigrants.
 Michigan Tech was founded in response to the needs of the copper mines.

+Industrial pollution leftover from the former mining operations remains a significant problem in the region.
+Copper processing produced enormous quantities of stamp sand as a waste product, which was often stored in large, unsecured piles near the coast.
+In the town of Gay, Michigan, stamp sands from a former mill have escaped into the lake and gradually moved South along the coast, burying the natural shoreline, creating new land, and obstructing piers and waterways.

 Winter snowfall

-The Copper Country averages more snowfall than any part of the USA east of the Mississippi River, and more snowfall than any non-mountainous region of the continental United States.
+The Copper Country averages more snowfall than any part of the United States east of the Mississippi River, and more snowfall than any non-mountainous region of the continental United States.